Wimbledon Manor House: Sir Theodore Janssen

-The Duke's heirs sold the manor in 1717, to Sir Theodore Janssen 1st Baronet of Wimbledon, one of the founding directors of the Bank of England, the new parallel East India Company, and the ill-fated South Sea Company.
+The Duke's heirs sold the manor in 1717, to Sir Theodore Janssen, 1st Baronet of Wimbledon, one of the founding directors of the Bank of England, and the ill-fated South Sea Company.
 Janssen paid the famous architect Colen Campbell and Gould, £70 as "overseers" of a new house to be built for him at Wimbledon in 1720.
-Built in part with brick from the Elizabethan manor house on a new site to the south west of St Mary's church.
+Built in part with brick from the Elizabethan manor house on a new site to the south west of St Mary's Church.
 Janssen, as a director of the South Sea Company, was heavily involved in the South Sea Bubble fiasco, where the directors were accused by Parliament, in 1721, of committing fraud.
 Parliament itself was not immune from implication in the scandal, for several members of the cabinet were impeached for their corruption.
 The Chancellor of the Exchequer, John Aislabie, was found guilty of the "most notorious, dangerous and infamous corruption", and imprisoned.
 Janssen petitioned Parliament for leniency before they introduced a Bill enabling them to confiscate the assets of the directors.
 Parliament allowed him to keep £50,000 but in the end he evidently kept £100,000" Consequently, in 1721, he was also stripped of Wimbledon manor by Parliament.

 In 1741, Janssen, appears to be living next door to the house he had built, albeit with the Campbell design incomplete (see map).
 Because the house was sold in 1749, the year after his death, this might indicate that he at least continued to own the house, which had been separated from the manor estate, in 1721; with the Rush family as tenants (see map).
 This theory appears to be confirmed by the Wimbledon Museum: "Although he (Janssen) was allowed to keep his newly built house he preferred to live in another, nearer the High Street".
-Reports that the Duchess of Marlborough owned and demolished this house, therefore, seem to be incorrect.
+Reports that Sarah Churchill, Duchess of Marlborough owned and demolished this house, therefore, seem to be incorrect.
 Sir Theodore continued to live out his life quietly in Wimbledon.
 He died in 1748 aged 94 and is buried in the graveyard of St Mary's Church.

 So in 1749 the Janssen house and land comprising some 70 acres, was sold to Mrs Martha Rush.
 In 1759 it was inherited by her son Samuel.
-In 1782 alterations were made to the facade and a further storey was added; possibly completing the original Campbell design (see pic).
+In 1782 alterations were made to the façade and a further storey was added; possibly completing the original Campbell design (see pic).
 In 1783 the estate was inherited by Sir William Beaumaris Rush who died there in 1833 aged 83.
 The family were for a century and a half the proprietors of a great vinegar yard in Southwark, afterwards Potts's, and from the last of those wealthy merchants Sir William inherited a large fortune.
 The house, which had become known as Belvedere House, stood at what became the rear gardens of today's Nos.
 6-12 Alan Road, was eventually demolished in 1900, to make way for a housing development to be known as the Belvedere Estate.